arnimedia/arnimedia.github.io/docs/learn/quantumsecurity.md

 ## Coloured coins
 Minima is the native coin for the Minima blockchain.
 Each UTxO is defined as a coin and therefore a coin can be worth any amount of Minima.
 Minima supports custom tokens (including NFTs) natively.
-Tokens are Coloured coins.
+Tokens are **Coloured coins**.
 Coloured coins are tiny fractions of Minima which represent the supply of a custom token or NFT.

 Custom tokens are specified by the following characteristics: